coderheck/coderheck/README.md

 # hello-world
-"i suck at doing stuffs
+i suck at doing stuffs \
-ye thats all of me" - original quote
+ye thats all of me